-Text box / excursus: Misinformation, disinformation, hate speech
+Misinformation, disinformation, hate speech

 Misinformation, disinformation, and hate speech (MDH) is an umbrella term that usually refers to forms of spreading false information such as information operation, mal-information, fake news, rumours, and propaganda.
 These can all occur through digital and non-digital means, and in online and offline spaces.
-While the phenomenon is not new, Misinformation, disinformation and hate speechin an online environment can have real-time impacts and exacerbate potential harms in offline environments.
+While the phenomenon is not new, MDH in an online environment can have real-time impacts and exacerbate potential harms in offline environments.
 The widespread use of mobile messaging tools and social media platforms as primary sources of information and communication has accelerated the scale and velocity of spreading information online and exposes people to a mix of news and opinions, with little in the way of gatekeepers or authorities to mediate or filter the information for quality.

 There have been many examples that demonstrate how false information can quickly exacerbate physical, psychological, and social harm.
-Moreover, the emergence of new Artificial Intelligence -based tools like machine learning algorithm has contributed to the development of an information ecosystem in which false information spreads "at least six times faster than the truth" (Vosoughi et al. 2018 in: Fivenson 2021, 5).
+Moreover, the emergence of new Al-based tools like machine learning algorithm has contributed to the development of an information ecosystem in which false information spreads "at least six times faster than the truth" (Vosoughi et al. 2018 in: Fivenson 2021, 5).
 As of now, there are few guidelines but no standards on how to deal with MDH.
-Some believe this phenomenon to be a technology problem, while others advocate for a joint responsibility of diverse sectors, including humanitarian, development, and private sectors (Lough 2022; Scott 2022; Fivenson 2021; International Committee of the Red Cross 2021; Mercy Corps et al. 2019; Oh et al. 2018; Bugge 2017).
-According to some interviewees, justifications for not having sufficient resources and capacity to monitor social media are seen as fake arguments.
-Instead, they argue that it is a matter of political will.
-Alternative, community-led approaches, such as working with selected community members who are close to the communities, have access to, and actively use social media, could act as gatekeepers or influencers for humanitarian organisations to quickly learn about rumours, misinformation, or disinformation.
-Involving the digitally literate and connected diaspora was mentioned as another way to keep track of people's digital interactions.
+Some believe this phenomenon to be a technology problem, while others advocate for a joint responsibility of diverse sectors, including humanitarian, development, and private sectors (Lough 2022; Scott 2022; Fivenson 2021; ICRC 2021; Mercy Corps et al. 2019; Oh et al. 2018; Bugge 2017).

-Furthermore, the decision for and application of specific communication channels or tools needs to be context-specific and depends on the anticipated usage.
-Although face-to-face interactions were highlighted as the preferred communication channel, one interviewee however acknowledged that this assumption was hardly based on facts and could be potentially biased.
-In contrast, another interviewee reflected that their organisation had changed and diversified its channels by adding more digital tools after listening to their local partner, who raised the need to consider mobile messaging tools as a viable alternative when face-to-face meetings with affected people became impossible.
+diversified its channels by adding more digital tools after listening to their local partner, who raised the need to consider mobile messaging tools as a viable alternative when face-to-face meetings with affected people became impossible.